n8cha/colorieorie/README.md

 [Colorie theme](https://github.com/ronv/colorie), made to look slightly retro.
 Currently, it's also serving as the theme for my personal website and thus contains strictly personalized components.
-Will segment out personal components from retro ones in future version.
+Will segment out personal components from retro ones at first request.

 ### Main Changes
 - new favicon